 Students will find out about all aspects of running a business organisation - how businesses are set up and structured, how to manage people and finances, and how to market products.
 This is excellent preparation for the world of work, and especially for management roles in the future.
 Students will also find out what makes some organisations more successful than others, which could be very useful for running their own business or making good decisions within any organisation.
-Chemistry Examination board: CIE International (9701) The course On the International A Level Chemistry course, students will continue their journey into the atomic world, learning what drives chemical reactions and why they occur in the first place.
-This is a challenging, but rewarding and enjoyable subject; we move on from GCSE to apply the knowledge and there is a strong emphasis on practical work, which takes place in our well-equipped laboratories.
-The course is assessed with five examinations at the end of Year 13: Area % of A Level Multiple choice: 15.5% Structured questions: 23% Advanced practical skills: 11.5% Structured questions: 38.5% Planning, analysis and evaluation: 11.5% Requirements A minimum of a high Grade 6 GCSE in Chemistry although a Grade 7 or above is more of a proven indicator of success at this level.
-The nature of the subject means a competency in mathematics is needed, ideally with a Grade 6 at GCSE.
-A sense of perseverance, commitment and an eagerness to put in the hours outside of lessons is needed, as is a willingness to really extend your knowledge.
+Chemistry Examination board: Cambridge Assessment International Examinations (9701) The course On the International A Level Chemistry course, students will continue their journey into the atomic world, learning what drives chemical reactions and why they occur in the first place.
+This is a challenging, but rewarding and enjoyable subject; we move on from IGCSE to apply the knowledge and there is a strong emphasis on practical work, which takes place in our well-equipped laboratories.
+The course is assessed with five examinations at the end of Year 13: Paper Name and Contribution Towards Full A Level AS Multiple choice: 15.5% AS Structured questions: 23% AS Advanced practical skills: 11.5% A Level Structured Questions: 38.5% A Level Planning, Analysis & Evaluation: 11.5% Course Content Year 12 Physical chemistry - Atomic structure, Stoichiometry, Chemical bonding, States of matter, Chemical energetics, Electrochemistry, Equilibria, Reaction kinetics.
+Inorganic chemistry - The Periodic Table: chemical periodicity, Group 2, Group 17, Nitrogen and sulfur.
+Organic chemistry - An introduction to AS Level organic chemistry, Hydrocarbons, Halogen compounds, Hydroxy compounds, Carbonyl compounds, Carboxylic acids and derivatives, Nitrogen compounds, Polymerisation, Organic synthesis.
+Year 13 Physical chemistry - Chemical energetics, Electrochemistry, Equilibria, Reaction kinetics.
+Inorganic chemistry - Group 2, Chemistry of transition elements.
+Organic chemistry - An introduction to A Level organic chemistry, Hydrocarbons, Halogen compounds, Hydroxy compounds, Carboxylic acids and derivatives, Nitrogen compounds, Polymerisation, Organic synthesis, Analysis, Analytical techniques Requirements Students entering the A Level course require a Grade 7 in GCSE/IGCSE Chemistry.
+Students who have achieved a high Grade 6 will be looked at on a case-by-case basis to ascertain whether they will cope with the increased demands of the course.
+Those students joining the college from other education providers, who have sat coordinated / dual award science GCSEs will require a minimum of a Grade 7 and will be given work over the summer which bridges the gap.
+The nature of the subject means a competency in mathematics is needed, ideally with a high Grade 6 at GCSE.
+A sense of perseverance, commitment, and an eagerness to put in the hours outside of lessons is needed, as is a willingness to really extend your knowledge.
 Where can it take you?